-Orchestral Artistry in association with the London Symphony Orchestra See page 32 for details of this exciting specialism.
+Orchestral Artistry in association with the London Symphony Orchestra Playing and learning alongside LSO players, and in Guildhall projects and classes, you will follow an intensive programme of orchestrally-focused training.
+See page 34 for details of this exciting specialism.